Subscribe

 Project description

-The client wanted to build a cybersecurity platform that enables businesses to authenticate employees, contractors, and other users based on biometrics, and steer clear of passwords and PINs.
+The client wanted to build a cybersecurity platform that enables businesses to authenticate employees, contractors, and other users based on biometrics and steer clear of passwords and PINs.
 This platform also would contain a live video tool to remotely confirm user identity.

 How we ensured this software was scalable

-• We used a decentralized microservices architecture
+• Designed a decentralized microservices architecture

 • Deployed three load balancers to distribute the load among different microservices